OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 ## Output

-Output variables are collected during execution of a step and made available to subsequent steps using notation such as `Octopus.Action[Website].Output[WEBSVR01].Package.InstallationDirectoryPath`to refer to values base on the action and machine that produced them.
+Output variables are collected during execution of a step and made available to subsequent steps using notation such as `Octopus.Action[Website].Output[WEBSVR01].Package.InstallationDirectoryPath` to refer to values based on the action and machine that produced them.
 See also [Output variables](/docs/projects/variables/output-variables).

 `Octopus.Action[_name_].Output.\_property\_`